emrebasaranCE/openstack/README.md

 Final Note:

 Here is the thing, I tried to login via ssh from my host not inside the openstack but I couldn't.
 I don't know how.
 Its because I am using Bridge network on my VirtualBox and I can only connect to the DevStack IP via ssh.
-Since instance's floating IP inside of DevStack, I cannot use ssh to login from the host.
+Since instance's floating IP is inside of DevStack, I cannot use ssh to login from the host.
 I can login from the DevStack Vm tho.
 I guess it's not that bad.